Texting While Driving

 Lawyer for Texting While Driving Tickets in Queens, NY

 If you were recently cited in New York City for allegedly talking on your cell phone or texting while driving, it is in your best interest to retain legal counsel.
-Law Office of Rochelle S. Berliner can determine whether any police error or other mitigating factors can be used to possibly get the charges reduced or dismissed.
+Law Office can determine whether any police error or other mitigating factors can be used to possibly get the charges reduced or dismissed.

 Queens criminal defense attorney Rochelle S. Berliner aggressively defends individuals accused of all kinds of traffic violations in New York City, including Manhattan, Bronx, Brooklyn, and many other nearby communities.
-You can have her review your case and answer all of your legal questions as soon as you call Law Office of Rochelle S. Berliner to schedule a free, confidential consultation.
+You can have her review your case and answer all of your legal questions as soon as you call Law Office to schedule a free, confidential consultation.

 New York Texting While Driving Information Center